Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

-## Inner Loop: Checkpoint

-   At this point, the infrastructure is configured and the Inner Loop of the MLOps Architecture is deployed.
-We are ready to move to our trained model to production.

-## Inner / Outer Loop: Moving to Production - Introduction
----

    >**NOTE: This is an end-to-end machine learning pipeline which runs a linear regression to predict taxi fares in NYC.
 The pipeline is made up of components, each serving  different functions, which can be registered with the workspace, versioned, and reused with various inputs and outputs.**

    >**Prepare Data